 One of the most common questions people have before starting PEMF therapy is about how quickly they will see results.
-The answer, of course, is dependent on a variety of factors.
+The answer is dependent on a variety of factors and is impossible to predict with any great precision.
 That being said, we can usually help people manage their expectations and make an estimate as to when they may be able to expect some improvement.

-For tissues that do not have the capacity for regeneration, PEMFs are valuable in reducing pain, reducing swelling, improving circulation, and stimulating whatever regeneration may be possible.
+Even if PEMFs are not likely to reverse a dysfunction, they can stall or slow the progression of a disease state.
+And for tissues that do not have regenerative capacities, PEMFs are still valuable in reducing pain, reducing swelling, improving circulation, and stimulating whatever regeneration may be possible.

 There are some health problems that cannot be corrected with PEMF therapy alone.
 One common example is with bone-on-bone arthritis in the knee or hip.
 In this circumstance, the damage is so extensive and so many tissues are involved that a joint replacement is often inevitable.
 Even in this situation, however, PEMF therapies can make a huge difference one way or another.
 If the magnetic therapy is not controlling the pain of the condition, it can assist the tissues to be as healthy as possible prior to having the joint replacement.
 After the surgery, the recovery time is expected to be shorter with the help of magnetic field therapy, and with a decreased risk of complications.
 In addition, some research and feedback from patients indicates that the prosthesis integrates better with the bone, making the new joint feel stronger.
 This osteointegration may also decrease the likelihood for future breakdown.